Adrian Phillips

-Adrian Phillips (born March 28, 1992) is an American professional football safety.
+Adrian Phillips (born March 28, 1992) is an American former professional football safety who played in the National Football League (NFL).
 He played college football for the Texas Longhorns and joined the San Diego Chargers as an undrafted free agent in 2014.
-During the 2018 season, he earned Pro Bowl and first-team All-Pro honors.
-Phillips joined the Patriots in 2020.
+During the 2018 season, he earned Pro Bowl and first-team All-Pro honors as a special teamer.
+Phillips joined the New England Patriots in 2020.

 Early life

 Phillips played high school football at Garland High School in Garland, Texas.
 Phillips was an all-state, all-area and two-time first-team all-district selection while playing offense and defense for the Owls.
 He was a member of ESPNU's top 150 national prospects, ranked as the 14th-best athlete by ESPNU and 25th-best athlete by Rivals.
 He recorded 72 receptions for 1,307 yards and 14 TDs, 1,111 rushing yards, 14 rushing TDs, 949 passing yards, five passing touchdowns, 87 tackles, a forced fumble, and three interceptions.

 College career

 Phillips played for the Texas Longhorns from 2010 to 2013.
 He played in 50 games, starting 28.
 He was a 2013 honorable mention All-Big 12 coaches choice.
 Phillips had 206 career tackles and was a team captain in the 2013 season.